Opinion | Joe Manchin thinks West Virginia, and America, are doing just fine

 We’re finally hearing more about Manchin’s specific demands (and those of Kyrsten Sinema of Arizona, the other Democratic senator determined to cut the bill down), and each new detail is more distressing than the last.

-Manchin may have single handedly killed the BBB’s central program on climate, one that would have significantly reduced carbon emissions from power plants.
+Manchin may have single-handedly killed the BBB’s central program on climate, one that would have significantly reduced carbon emissions from power plants.
 He is reportedly uninterested in the bill’s family leave proposal.
 He doesn’t want to have Medicare cover dental care.

 And rather than extending the enhanced Child Tax Credit — an extraordinarily effective anti-poverty program — he wants to limit it to families making less than $60,000 a year and impose work requirements.
 These raise administrative costs, impose bureaucratic burdens on recipients, and embody the belief that people who get government benefits are lazy moochers who should be made to prove their moral worthiness through a time tax and ritual humiliation.